semaphoreci/docs/using-docker-registry-to-docker-image-reuse_5bd897cd04286356f0a53bbe.md

 For the purposes of this section we will use three pipeline files.
 The scenario that is going to be used is the following: the initial pipeline begins using the `.semaphore/semaphore.yml` file.
-That file auto promotes another pipeline using the `.semaphore/p1.yml` pipeline.
+That pipeline auto promotes another pipeline using the `.semaphore/p1.yml` pipeline.
 Last, `.semaphore/p1.yml` auto promotes another pipeline that is defined using `.semaphore/p2.yml`.

 As the third pipeline is promoted by the second pipeline, we have a linear path, which means that there are no splits.

 There is a Docker image that is created in `.semaphore/semaphore.yml`.
-That Docker image needs to be accessible from both `.semaphore/p1.yml` and `.semaphore/p2.yml` using caching.
-Additionally, `.semaphore/p1.yml` creates another Docker image that we also want to make available to `.semaphore/p2.yml` through caching.
+That Docker image needs to be accessible from both `.semaphore/p1.yml` and `.semaphore/p2.yml` using Docker Registry.
+Additionally, `.semaphore/p1.yml` creates another Docker image that we also want to make available to `.semaphore/p2.yml` through the Docker Registry.

 This section will explain how you can do that.